Skip to main content

 The Endocrine Response to Perceived Threats

-When a wellness program is perceived as coercive, it can trigger a response that has profound effects on your endocrine system.
+When a wellness program is perceived as coercive, it can trigger a chronic stress response that has profound effects on your endocrine system.
 The constant, low-level activation of the HPA axis can lead to a state of hormonal dysregulation.

 Chronically elevated cortisol can suppress the production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the pituitary gland, which can in turn reduce testosterone production in men and disrupt menstrual cycles in women.
 This can lead to a host of symptoms, including low libido, fatigue, and mood changes.